 So, in 42.9, I say to God, my rock, why have you forgotten me?
 Why must I go about mourning, oppressed by the enemy?
 And then in 43.2, it's very similar.
 You are my stronghold.
 Why have you rejected me?
 Why must I go about mourning, oppressed by the enemy?
 And so here, kind of feeling like there's no advocate.

 I feel very alone.
 Where's God?
-Where's the people, people in the past?
+Where is the people, people in the past?
 And so kind of expressing all of that too.
 So he gives a description of suffering that depicts his pain.

 And it's felt down to his very bones.
 And so it's very kind of graphic here.
 That is an image coupled with a verbal taunts given as even more graphic picture of agony that he feels in verse 10.